|

 This whole question will be easier to solve

-if it be noted that the church can enter into that place He has gone
+church can enter into that place He

-prepare for us only by rapture and resurrection.
+only by rapture and resurrection.
 After the judgment seat of

-Christ and the marriage of the
+Christ and the marriage of the Lamb the bride will be settled

 permanent abode.
-Rapture and resurrection make entrance possible.
+Rapture and resurrection

 Israel can

 enter this place prepared for her only by resurrection.
-Since

-the resurrection of Israel takes place
+the resurrection of Israel takes

-at the second advent, the saved of
+place at the second advent,

-Israel could not enter the city until after the rapture and resurrection of
+Israel could not enter the city until after the rapture

 the church and their own resurrection.
-Living Israel and living Gentiles on

-not enter this city, but they enter the
+at the second advent do not enter this city, but they enter the

-millennia! reign of Christ.
 The saved Old Testament saints, who were

 looking

-for this city with foundations, enter this city by resurrection.
-Thus all the
+with foundations, enter this city by resurrection.

 redeemed of the ages who

-enter this city do so by resurrection.
-The city thus
+enter this city do so

-becomes the abode of all the resurrected saints, who
+becomes the abode of all the resurrected saints,

 enter it at the time of